monta-app/static/mobile-dependencies.md

 >
 >    END OF TERMS AND CONDITIONS
 >
+>    APPENDIX: How to apply the Apache License to your work.
+>
+>    To apply the Apache License to your work, attach the following
+>    boilerplate notice, with the fields enclosed by brackets "[]"
+>    replaced with your own identifying information.
+(Don't include
+>    the brackets!)
+The text should be enclosed in the appropriate
+>    comment syntax for the file format.
+We also recommend that a
+>    file or class name and description of purpose be included on the
+>    same "printed page" as the copyright notice for easier
+>    identification within third-party archives.
+>
 >    Copyright 2021 Google LLC
 >
 >    Licensed under the Apache License, Version 2.0 (the "License");